N7ghtm4r3/BinanceManager/README.md

     System.out.println(binanceMarketManager.getErrorResponse());
 }
-/* NOTE: if is not a request error will appear: "No HTTP Binance request error, check your code" and you will have to work on your code */
+/* NOTE: if is not a request error will appear: "No HTTP Binance request error, check your code" and you will have to work on your code to manage error*/
 ```
 ## 🛠 Skills
 - Java